sk25469/sk25469/README.md

 <h1 align="center">Hi 👋, I'm Sahil Sarwar</h1>
 <h3 align="center">A final year undergrad from National Institute of Technology Silchar.
 I am a Flutter Developer, and I love developing mobile apps with beautiful UI/UX.
 I have been developing android apps for more than a year now.
-I worked on several different android applications for different startups and clients.</h3>
+I worked on several android applications for different startups and clients.</h3>
 <!--
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=sk25469" alt="sk25469" /></a> </p> -->